Amsterdam, Idaho

 Amsterdam is an unincorporated community in Twin Falls County, Idaho, United States, roughly 19 mi south-southwest of Twin Falls.
 Amsterdam is located along U.S. Route 93.
 Amsterdam had a post office 1912–1954.

 Amsterdam is part of the Twin Falls, Idaho Metropolitan Statistical Area.

 History

+In the Early 1900s the southern area of Idaho went was part of a massive reclamation project and many irrigation projects were completed.
+This made the region livable for growing crops and ranching.
+In 1905 the Milner Damn was completed, along with a canal network supplying water to 200,000 acres of land, on the south side of Snake River Canyon.
+This attracted large numbers of settlers to the region.

 The community was initially settled around 1910 by Dutch immigrants from Iowa.
+The town's post office was established in 1912.